qBraid/qBraid/README.md

 1: ───H───X^0.5────────
 ```

-Behind the scenes, the qBraid-SDK uses ``networkx`` to create a directional graph that maps all possible conversions between supported program types:
+Behind the scenes, the qBraid-SDK uses ``rustworkx`` to create a directional graph that maps all possible conversions between supported program types:

 ```python
 from qbraid.transpiler import ConversionGraph